Umpire Courses 2023/24

 Whatever your aspirations, this free 2½ hour introduction to umpiring will give any cricket enthusiast curious about becoming an umpire a taste of what the role entails.
 The course is not overly technical and is an ideal starter covering the more common Laws so that with greater confidence you can umpire a local cricket match or a match in which you are a player.

-This course is not part of the umpire pathway (see below).
-For those wishing to progress further we will provide an insight into the ECB umpire pathways for men’s and women’s cricket briefly explained below.
+For those wishing to progress further we will provide an insight into the ECB umpire pathways for men’s and women’s cricket.
 You will also be given the opportunity to ask any questions and understand how you can reach your own goals.

 This course is free.